google/WebFundamentals/src/content/en/updates/2018/03/cssom.md

 ## Parsing values {: #parsing}

-Typed OM introduces parsing methods to the web platform!
+The Typed OM introduces parsing methods to the web platform!
 This means you can finally  **parse CSS values programmatically, _before_ trying to use it**!
 This new capability is a potential life saver for catching early bugs and malformed CSS.